 You’ll need more than just your cup of joe to be prepped and ready for an epic session.
 Chasing your coffee with some water is important to keep hydrated.
 Remember to keep sipping water throughout your workout.

-Whilst I love drinking coffee, too much caffeine can also have a laxative effect and that isn’t the idea!
-Stick to one cup before a workout – a little will go a long way!
+We know that too much caffeine can also have a laxative effect so stick to just one cup before a workout.
+A little will go a long way!

 For my black coffee lovers; adding milk to your coffee, whether it’s dairy or soy, will give you extra protein and carbs.
 Those nutrients can help boost blood sugar after a night of sleep, and can also rev your mental engine to help get your head around your Zumba routines or quick HIIT circuits.